pfraces-graveyard/dal/README.md

 `elm` can be a string (for example `'p'` or `'div'`) or an existing DOM element

+### el.copy()

+Returns a copy of itself excluding children

 ### el.clone()

-Returns a clone of itself
+Returns a clone of itself including its children nodes

 ### el.del()